AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 >[!IMPORTANT]
 >Real-time Machine Learning is not available to all users yet.
 This feature is in alpha and still being tested.
 This document is subject to change.

 The following guide outlines the steps needed to build a Real-time Machine Learning application.
 Using the Adobe provided **[!UICONTROL RTML Authoring]** notebook template, this guide covers training a model, creating a DSL, publishing DSL to Edge, and scoring the request.
+As you progress through implementing your Real-time Machine Learning model, it's expected that you modify the template to fit the needs of your dataset.

-## Create a RTML authoring notebook
+## Create a Real-time Machine Learning authoring notebook

 In the Adobe Experience Platform UI, select **[!UICONTROL Notebooks]** from within *Data Science*.
 Next, select **[!UICONTROL JupyterLab]** and allow some time for the environment to load.

 ![open JupyterLab](../images/rtml/open-jupyterlab.png)

-Start by selecting the **RTML Authoring notebook** from within the JupyterLab launcher.
+The JupyterLab launcher appears.
+Scroll down to *Real-Time Machine Learning* and select the **RTML Authoring** notebook.
+A template opens containing example notebook cells with an example dataset.

 ![blank python](../images/rtml/author-notebook.png)